Here’s how 46+ in-the-trench Marketers, Business owners & Experts Use LinkedIn to Generate Business Leads Consistently.

 “Think of it as your 5-word elevator pitch.
 Once you’ve optimized your headline, simply interact and engage with people on LinkedIn.
 That activity will show up in other people’s newsfeeds, alongside your 5-word elevator pitch, gaining you free exposure and marketing through LinkedIn.”

 Use Sales Navigator to Find Ideal Leads

-LinkedIn has many useful features but none is as powerful as the Sales Navigator when it comes to drilling down on prospects based on job titles and size of company.
+LinkedIn has many useful features, but none is as powerful as the Sales Navigator when it comes to drilling down on prospects based on job titles and the size of the company.